This post contains affiliate links,

 this calling to live holy in a world full of bulging trash bags and diaper rashes and homework.

-God calls mother to a place of impossibility.
+God calls mothers to a place of impossibility.

 Of endless giving when we don’t have it physically, yet we were created for this very thing.
 To give, to serve, to touch people and fill hungry stomachs.